 The whole of the Okahukura peninsula came into European ownership in 1877 when purchased by Thomas Fitzgerald.
 The remaining stands of timber were milled and the property developed into an extensive unfenced grazing run.
 Kauri gum was dug throughout the area and oyster farming was briefly undertaken in the adjacent Oruawharo River.

 In the early 1900s ‘Fitzgerald’s Run’ was named ‘Seaview’.
-It was purchased by young British-born Pierre Chatelanat in 1951.
+It was purchased by young Swiss/British-born Pierre Chatelanat in 1951.
 He sold the majority of the block to the government for development as returned soldiers farms and retained the portion that became known as Atiu Creek Farm.
 An extensive programme of land clearance, fencing, roading, tree planting and building was carried out firstly by Pierre, and then by his farm managers and staff, creating an outstanding model farm.
 As a result of the The Chatelanat’s generous gift to the people of New Zealand, the property transferred into council ownership in 2006.